Login with your member password below to see your content

 Franco is one of Italy’s leading cheese makers and his naturally made cheeses are a joy.
 This shop is a legend in slowfood circles in Piedmont and Italy.
 The variety and quality will ensure that cheese gourmands will find themselves entering a literal cheese heaven.

 The cheeses are even wrapped in Piedmont chestnut or cherry leaves to ensure only natural flavours.
 Try the Toumin dal Mel ed il Castelmagno.
-If you can't wait to get to Piedmont click here for a similar cheese.

 If you love cheese as much as I do you will find yourself asking yourself why you don’t move to Saluzzo, which in any case is not a bad idea.